 Cut your management work hours with productivity tools, especially if you have remote workers.
 We discussed earlier accounting, and if you’re using QuickBooks, for example, like others, they have payroll management tools.

 Other highly efficient productivity tools that can reduce redundancies and increase output include task management, project management, and customer relations management.
-My shortlist — if you’re using Quickbooks, Freshbooks, or Xero for accounting — is to use:
+My shortlist — if you’re using QuickBooks, FreshBooks, or Xero for accounting — is to use:

-• Teamwork for projects, Customer Service Tickets, and CRM
+- Teamwork for projects, Customer Service Tickets, and CRM

-• Google for Work for business email, calendars, as well as non-client tasks
+- Google for Work for business email, calendars, as well as non-client tasks

 Outsource when needed

-If you are feeling overwhelmed by the new management strategies you’re trying to master, outsource certain tasks to experts in their given fields to give yourself a break without sacrificing productivity.
+If you are feeling overwhelmed by the new management strategies you’re trying to master, outsource specific tasks to experts in their given fields to give yourself a break without sacrificing productivity.
 Some work that can easily be outsourced includes content writing and call center services.

 For more, read The #1 Success Trait